harmony-one/h/progress/alaina-furstenberg.md

 ---

 2024-02-23 Sun: Animation for pump.one marketing launch communicating the value of memes on Harmony.
+Sync with Theo on marketing plan, adjusting for revised pump.one release date.

 2024-02-22 Sat: Generations in Google Whisk for exchange.one tweets next week.